IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/02_igGrid_Group_By_Dialog_Overview.md

 The following table lists the topics required as a prerequisite to understanding this topic.

-- [Touch Support for Ignite UI Controls](Touch-Support-for-NetAdvantage-for-jQuery-Controls.html): This topic introduces the updates to Ignite UI™ controls for touch-support interactions.
+- [Touch Support for %%ProductName%% Controls](Touch-Support-for-NetAdvantage-for-jQuery-Controls.html): This topic introduces the updates to %%ProductName%%™ controls for touch-support interactions.

 - [Feature Chooser](igGrid-Feature-Chooser.html): This topic explains the `igGrid`™ Feature Chooser menu and its sections.